Lane filtering is a big issue for many motorcyclists, and increasingly important when it comes to improving road safety and traffic congestion.

 - vehicles travelling in the same direction in adjacent marked lanes, and

 - a vehicle and another vehicle.

-With the exception of the NT and WA, lane filtering is also permitted on all types of roads, on roads with two or more lanes travelling in the same direction, as well as through intersections.
+With the exception of WA, lane filtering is also permitted on all types of roads, on roads with two or more lanes travelling in the same direction, as well as through intersections.